iSHAREScheme/Documentation/identity-provider/userinfo.rst

 Parameters
 ~~~~~~~~~~

 Since response ``Content-Type`` is *application/jwt* it should be expected to retrieve a signed JWT.
 JWT should be :ref:`iSHARE compliant<refJWTPayload>` and its payload should contain :ref:`delegation evidence<refDelegationEvidence>`.
-In addition, JWT payload also contains the following parameters:
+In addition, JWT payload might also contain the following parameters:

 ``first_name``
     | **String**. *Optional*.